k4mrul/JDproxygenerator/README.md

 Clone the repo

-Then, with a CMD inside that decompressed folder (JDproxygenerator-main), install dependencies:
+Then, with a CMD inside that folder, install dependencies:
 ```
 pip install -r requirements.txt
 ```